JupiterOne/graph-jira/README.md

    from Node's `process.env`, loaded from `.env`.
 That file has been added to `.gitignore` to avoid commiting credentials.

-6. Edit the local `.env` file and update the following fields:
+6. Modify the local `.env` file and update the following fields:
-   - JIRA_HOST: the value containing the host URL from prerequisites.
+   - JIRA_HOST: the value containing the host URL.
    - JIRA_API_VERSION: use the value of `3`, unless Jira is running locally, then default to `2`.
-   - JIRA_USERNAME: the email id used to access tha Atlassian Jira system from prerequisites.
+   - JIRA_USERNAME: the email id used to access Jira.
-   - JIRA_PASSWORD: the API token value from cloud prerequisites.
+   - JIRA_PASSWORD: the API token value from Jira cloud.
 Or the user password for local Jira.
    - PROJECTS: can be left as `[""]` or specify a key name from prerequisites.
    - REDACT_ISSUE_DESCRIPTIONS: can remain FALSE, unless data in the Jira descriptions is highly sensitive or other company sensitivity rating which deems it not shareable.

+## Development

 ### Running the integration